- Adaptation Displacement: Few people seem to know that the movie was an adaptation of a novel.

 - Ensemble Dark Horse: Bloody Holly due to being played by cult favourite Zoë Bell and quite a bit of Fanservice coming from her.

-- Crowning Moment of Heartwarming: At the very end, when Bliss' mom reads her daughter's Bluebonnet Ball speech.
+- Heartwarming Moments: At the very end, when Bliss' mom reads her daughter's Bluebonnet Ball speech.
 It turns out that Bliss names her mom as the person she admires the most.

 - Les Yay: